Human Spaceflights

 No. Surname Given names Position

-7 Kopra Timothy Lennart Flight Engineer
+7 Kopra Timothy Lennart MS-5

 Flight